Lakatos, Köves and Partners

 Can anyone (including foreigners) own and occupy real estate in your jurisdiction (including shares in property owning companies)?
 Are there any restrictions?

-In general yes, foreigners may own and occupy real estate and can hold shares in property owning companies, but acquisition of real property in Hungary by foreign (non-EU) legal and private persons is subject to the approval of the competent government agency, which is more of a formal administrative procedure.
-However, the acquisition of agricultural lands is highly regulated and several restrictions apply and as a general rule, only Hungarian or EU citizens qualifying as a farmer may acquire the ownership of agricultural lands.
+In general, yes, foreigners may own and occupy real estate and can hold shares in property owning companies, but acquisition of real property in Hungary by foreign (non-EU) legal and private persons is subject to the approval of the competent government agency.
+However, the acquisition of agricultural lands is highly regulated, and several restrictions apply and as a rule, only Hungarian or EU citizens qualifying as a farmer may acquire the ownership of agricultural lands.
+Also, special FDI (foreign direct investment) restrictions can apply in case of acquiring certain businesses, which may involve property.

 Are there restrictions on lending for the purchase of real estate by foreign companies?
 If so briefly give an outline?